wazuh/wazuh-documentation/source/cloud-service/getting-started/access-wazuh-wui.rst

 Access Wazuh WUI
 ================

 The Wazuh WUI is a flexible and intuitive web interface.
-Through this WUI, you have access to the tools for mining and visualizing events, giving you a comprehensive insight into your monitored systems.
+Through this WUI, you have access to visualized tools that gives you a comprehensive insight into your monitored endpoints.

 Follow these steps to access Wazuh WUI:

 #.
 Log in to the `Wazuh Cloud Console <https://console.cloud.wazuh.com/>`_.
 #.
-On the **Environments** page, select the environment you want to access.
+Select the environment you want to access from the **Environments** page.
 #.
 Click **Open Wazuh** to open Wazuh WUI.
 #.
 Choose from one of these methods to log in:

   - Log in with the default credentials.
-You can download them by clicking **Default credentials** on the Environments page.
-Then, use the `Wazuh WUI - Username` and `Wazuh WUI - Password` to log in.
+You can view them by clicking the **Manage** button and selecting **Default credentials** on the environments page.
+These credentials will grant you access to the Wazuh WUI.
   - If Single sign-on (SSO) is enabled, use your own account.
-  - You can also log in with any user you already created in Wazuh WUI.
+  - You can also log in with any user you created in Wazuh WUI.

 It is highly recommended for security reasons to change the default password and create your own users.

-.. note:: You can access the Wazuh WUI directly using the URL *https://<cloud_id>.cloud.wazuh.com*, where ``<cloud_id>`` is the Cloud ID of your environment.
+.. note:: You can access the Wazuh WUI directly using the URL *https://<CLOUD_ID>.cloud.wazuh.com*, where ``<CLOUD_ID>`` is the Cloud ID of your environment.

 If you have any questions about the Wazuh Cloud, see the :doc:`Cloud service FAQ </cloud-service/getting-started/starting-faq>`.